generalustelaru/ophir-2d/README.md

 Work in progress.

-- The game is playable but has no lobby (a server supports only one session at a time).
+- The game is fully playable but only supports one session at a time.
-- Barebones persistence.
-Nothing is saved except the last session.
 - The interface language is not yet standardized and is missing quality of life features (utility animations and transitions, tooltips, FTUE screens).

+- The `multisession` branch is ahead with multi-session support, including saving and retreiving lost sessions by default.

 Try it out